-Susie spent the past 23 years on Wall Street as an investment banker, and has recently decided to change paths to work in the non-profit sector.
+Susie spent her career on Wall Street as an investment banker, and has recently decided to change paths to work in the non-profit sector.
 Having close ties with the Chicago Public School system, Susie has made it her mission to help replenish much-needed youth arts programs in the city of Chicago.

 Eddie was born and raised in Chicago, and is passionate about giving back to the community.
-He holds a Masters in Business Administration with distinction from DePaul University, owns and operates a trading firm based in Chicago, and spent 8 years teaching an economics-based class at Northwestern University.
-He is currently teaching a film production class at Northwestern's School of Communication, in their Radio/TV/Film department.
+He holds a Masters in Business Administration with distinction from DePaul University, owns and operates a trading firm based in Chicago, and spent 8 years teaching an economics-based class at Northwestern University, and has taught a film production class at Northwestern's School of Communication, in their Radio/TV/Film department.

 Eddie is the Executive Producer of Happy Christmas and Digging For Fire, and is a Co-Founder of Forager Films, LLC.

 Peter is a cinematographer and producer, known for Hoop Dreams (1994), Stevie (2002) and Prefontaine (1997).
 He is the executive producer of Happy Christmas (2014) and Digging for Fire (2015) and is co-founder of Forager Films, LLC.